hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 		say "Just the shredded handwriting of your wife.".
 At the time when you regain composure:
 	if introspection counter is 4 and regained composure is true: say "[italic type]Breathe,[roman type] you tell yourself.
 You wipe away the tears, regain control of your legs and arms, and pull yourself up.
-You look at the letter in your hand.";
+You look at the letter in your hand.".
-	increase introspection counter by 1. [should now be 5]

 Tearing the letter is destroying the momento.
 Inserting letter into the shredder is destroying the momento.
 Before destroying the momento: